daniella-litman/MarkbookProject/README.md

 <br>
 <br>
 Since there are so many students, I can't provide all of the logins here, however, here are a few if you would like to test them out.
+If you want all the logins email or message me and I'd be happy to send them over if you want to test it out.
 <br>
 <img width="165" alt="Screenshot 2025-03-07 at 8 42 26 PM" src="https://github.com/user-attachments/assets/02b3b092-7c3f-4bae-9918-b31cbdaa5664" />